A retention policy defines how long and under which retention type your backup data should be stored in a backup repository.

-Each version of an item can have its own restore points.
 The restore points of items are removed as soon as they are out of the retention coverage.
 Once the latest available restore point is removed, the parent item of such a restore point will be removed as well.

-Once the latest restore point is out of the retention scope and, therefore, can safely be removed, the item A — the parent item of the latest restore point A2 — will be removed as well (Example 2).
+Once the latest restore point is out of the retention coverage and, therefore, can safely be removed, the item A — the parent item of the latest restore point A2 — will be removed as well (Example 2).

 Backup Job Idleness

-If a backup job has created a successful backup and then went idle for an indefinite period of time (for example, it might have become disabled), then all the data created by such a job will be removed once it is out of the retention coverage.
+If a backup job has created a successful backup and then went idle for an indefinite period of time (for example, it become disabled), then all the data created by such a job will be removed once it is out of the retention coverage.